Faren-d/statistics/data and visualization.md

   ![image](https://github.com/user-attachments/assets/b11629b2-cb3c-4cb3-a39e-b34a0d1a4e68)

-  In the following imgae, ases are not individuals and they are teams.
+  In the following imgae, individuals are not cases.
+The teams are cases of this example.

  ![image](https://github.com/user-attachments/assets/5dbbc1b1-9859-40c0-865c-991189438706)

+ Variables need to vary.

 ![image](https://github.com/user-attachments/assets/9f5a3f29-a825-4174-a65f-c2b7aaeb83ee)